Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Settings.md

 ### Schedule at exact time

-By default notifications are scheduled to arrive at approximate time, to save batter time.
-This is recommended behavior.
-More details can be found [here](Android.html#schedule-notifications-at-exact-time).
+By default, notifications are scheduled to arrive at approximate time to optimize battery usage.
+This is the recommended behavior.
+For more information, refer to [Schedule notifications at exact time](Android.html#schedule-notifications-at-exact-time).

 ### Custom Activity